RETURN TO ROCK CUT

 After another mile, I had an odd realization: I hadn’t stopped to pee all day.
 It wasn’t alarming, but usually, in a long trail race, I have to take one or two pit stops.
 I didn’t really have to go right then, but because I thought about it, I just decided to stop and empty out the tank.
 When I finished, two more runners were coming over the hill behind me.

-t was a guy I recognized from a couple of the other ultras I’ve run in Illinois.
+The first was a guy I recognized from a couple of the other ultras I’ve run in Illinois.
 He and I always finish in the same general time frame.
 I actually ran with him and a third guy on the second loop of the ’07 Farmdale Trail Race last October.
 I had already passed him early in this race.
 He was one of the guys that Richard and I ran past in the last half mile of the first loop.
 Now he’d caught back up to me again.
 He was instantly positive and supportive, but he was also wearing down.
 He complimented me on how well I seemed to be doing, but admitted that everything was starting to hurt and he was really ready for it to be over.
 I told him I was gonna test my memory and asked if his name was Michael.
 I told him who I was and where I remembered him from.
 “No, Michael was the guy I was with out at Farmdale last year.
 I’m Adam.
 But I remember you, you’re from Chicago, right?”
 “That’s it.
 Greg,” I didn’t make him try to remember my name.
 But just as the second guy was catching up to us, Adam begged off and gave himself a walk break to ease the muscles.

 The second guy was really tall and slender, a gaunt face with a scratchy brown beard trimming the edges.
 He had a friendly face, but wasn’t so talkative.
 I could tell he had found a second wind and was just focused on powering his way to the finish.
 We passed the 13 mile marker together, then 30 seconds later passed another marker that also said “13”.
 (I’m pretty sure the first one was accurate, because I remembered it’s location from last year.)
 We joked about the little time warp, and he ran on.
 I didn’t think I could stay with him.